ocaml/dune/doc/concepts/variables.rst

   the value of ``workspace_root`` isn't constant and depends on whether your project is vendored or not.
 -  ``cc`` is the C compiler command line (list made of the compiler name followed by its flags) that will be used to compile foreign code.
-   For more details about its content, please see :ref:`this section <flags-flow>`.
+For more details about its content, please see :doc:`/reference/foreign-flags`.
 -  ``cxx`` is the C++ compiler command line being used in the current build context.
 -  ``ocaml_bin`` is the path where ``ocamlc`` lives.